Phoebe Chapple: Early life and education

 Phoebe was born in Adelaide, South Australia, 31 March 1879.
 She was the youngest daughter of Frederic Chapple and his wife Elizabeth Sarah Chapple, née Hunter (c.
-1845 – 19 October 1930), who left England in 1876 to take up the position of headmaster of Prince Alfred College, a prestigious Methodist school for boys in the inner eastern suburbs of the city.
+1845 – 19 October 1930), who left England for Australia in 1876 to take up the position of headmaster of Prince Alfred College, a Methodist school for boys in the inner eastern suburbs of Adelaide.

 Phoebe may have received her early education at home, as her name does not appear in newspapers until 1891, from when she was a conspicuously successful student at the Advanced School for Girls, a radical new institution founded by the South Australian government to prepare able girls for entry to the University of Adelaide.
 She matriculated in 1895 and commenced the Bachelor of Science course in 1896, and was conferred with her BSc in 1898.
 She went on to study Medicine, and qualified MB and BS in 1904.

 Between 1896 and 1908, Chapple and Edith Lavington Tite (1877–1955) were associated with Our Girls' Institute, an offshoot of the YWCA, and sister organization of Our Boys' Institute.